 2. Treasury Bonds

-Many investors are drawn to U.S. Treasury bonds (T-bonds) because they are considered the safest investment.
+Many investors consider U.S. Treasury bonds (T-bonds) the safest investment.
 The U.S. government guarantees their return, virtually eliminating the risk of loss.

 Buying newly issued T-bonds can be complex.
 The purchase price isn’t fixed beforehand because bonds are sold through government auctions.
 This means you may pay slightly more or less than expected.
 Treasury bonds pay interest every six months throughout their term.